VentanaIoT/vive-diy-position-sensor/readme.md

 ## Setup

-We aim to achieve our goal by basing this project on the [https://github.com/ashtuchkin/vive-diy-position-sensor](Vive DIY Position Sensor Project) repository on GitHub.
+We aim to achieve our goal by basing this project on the [[Vive DIY Position Sensor Project](https://github.com/ashtuchkin/vive-diy-position-sensor) repository on GitHub.
 In this open sourced project, the HTC Vive base stations are used for positional tracking combined with a DIY tracker circuit.
 This circuit interprets the IR signals emitted by the base stations and converts it into a (X,Y,Z,Distance) coordinate relative to the tracker’s location between the base stations.

 ### Hardware